NeuroSynqt™ Core

 • Developmental disruption in integration pathways

-• Survival organised developmental adaptations
+• Survival-organised adaptations

-Core Unit 1 provides the structural clarity required to organise developmental trauma presentations prior to intervention.
+Core 1 provides the structural clarity to:

 • Symptom expression from structural disruption